Types of agricultural farming

 Different types of agricultural farming definition, advantages and disadvantages are given below-

-1. Pastoral farming: Farming without cultivation of land ii known as pastoral Farming.
-In pastoral farming, the land is usually used under natural grass and the main purpose is to raise cattle, horses or sheep.
-For getting wool, hides, meat, milk, butter and cheese this type of farming has a great importance.
+Farming without cultivation of land is known as pastoral farming.
+In pastoral farming, the land is usually used under natural grass, and the primary purpose is to raise cattle, horses, or sheep.
+This type of farming has great importance for getting wool, hides, meat, milk, butter, and cheese.

-2. A large number of fallow land easily become productive
+- A large number of fallow land easily become productive.

-1. Lower production of fodder crop due to zero tillaging.
+- Lower production of fodder crops due to zero pillaging.

-2. This farming is not possible due to lack of land area.
+- This farming is not possible due to the lack of land area.

 2. Arable farming